-In Colorado criminal cases, the sentencing hearing is the court process where the judge decides the defendant’s penalty.
-The sentencing hearing comes after a defendant is found guilty of committing a crime (either by entering a plea agreement at the disposition hearing or by being found guilty at trial).
+In Colorado criminal cases, the sentencing hearing is the court process where the judge decides your penalty.
+The sentencing hearing comes after you are found guilty of committing a crime (either by entering a plea agreement at the disposition hearing or by being found guilty at trial).
 Penalties can include

 - jail time,